gohugoio/hugo/content/content-management/taxonomies.md

 : a categorization that can be used to classify content

 Term
-: A key within the taxonomy
+: a key within the taxonomy

 Value
-: A piece of content assigned to a term
+: a piece of content assigned to a term

-### Example Taxonomy: Movie Website
+## Example Taxonomy: Movie Website

 Let's assume you are making a website about movies.
 You may want to include the following taxonomies: